 Depression - An illness that involves the body, mood, and thoughts, that affects the way a person eats and sleeps, the way one feels about oneself, and the way one thinks about things.

-Major Depression - A common and serious type of depression marked by sadness, fatigue, changes in sleep patterns and appetite, and includes feelings of hopelessness, and sometimes suicidal thoughts.
+Major Depression - A common and serious type of depression that lasts at least two weeks and is marked by sadness, fatigue, changes in sleep patterns and appetite and includes feelings of hopelessness, low self-esteem, and sometimes suicidal thoughts.

 Seasonal Affective Disorder(SAD) - A depression that occurs each year at the same time, usually late fall and winter.

 Stress - Forces from the outside world impinging on the individual.
 Stress is a normal part of life that can help us learn and grow.
 Conversely, stress can cause us significant problems.